John Doherty (trade unionist)

 John Doherty (1798–1854) was an Irish trade unionist, radical and factory reformer who devoted his life to political and social reform.
 He was born in Buncrana in Inishowen on the north coast of County Donegal in Ireland.

 He married his wife, Laura, in 1821 and they had four children.
 He died aged 56, of suspected heart disease.

 Early life

 Doherty began his career as a cotton spinner as a child worker just ten years old in his home town of Buncrana.
-He later moved to Larne, a small town just north of Belfast, where he again worked in the booming cotton industry which was benefiting partly from investment of Manchester manufacturers.
-At a time of mass emigration to England and Scotland it seems almost natural that Doherty should follow this path and in 1816 he relocated to Manchester, the home of the cotton industry, possibly in search of higher wages offered to workers with his significant experience.
+He later moved to Larne, a small town just north of Belfast, where he again worked in the booming cotton industry which was benefiting partly from the investment of Manchester manufacturers.
+At a time of mass emigration to England and Scotland, it seems almost natural that Doherty should follow this path and in 1816 he relocated to Manchester, the home of the cotton industry, possibly in search of higher wages offered to workers with his significant experience.